CitadelCS/embedding-cybersecurity/README.md

 # Embedding Cybersecurity Concepts - CS2
+These code examples are taken from our publication referenced below.
+Verdicchio, Michael, Deepti Joshi, and Shankar M. Banik.
+"Embedding cybersecurity in the second programming course (CS2)."
+Journal of Computing Sciences in Colleges 32.2 (2016): 165-171.

 ## Example 1: Validating Method Parameters
 This method does not validate the range of the parameter.
 It checks for sufficient funds, which is a good banking check, but it does not prevent negative amounts, which equate to a deposit not a withdrawal, and thus a potential exploit.